You made suggestions – we’ve listened and responded!

 We’ve added loads of new support articles (it’s particularly worth looking at the ones about Working with libraries).

 What’s more, these are easily accessible within the app – just click on the Help button in the bottom right of the screen.
-And if you can’t find what you’re looking for – send us a question using the app and one of the two Dans will respond.

 Dan Kemp is Tools for School’s Marketing & Community Manager.
 He spends his time spreading the word about Book Creator and supporting people who use it.